mansooralodhi/nnpruning/README.md

   - [ ] Define datasets and dataloaders in the file `src/mnist/dataloaders.py`
   - [ ] Download data in the directory `src/mnist/data/`
   - [ ] Define neural network model in the file `src/mnist/model.py`
+  - [x] To do: Add the hyperparameters of neuron-decay function in .yaml file
-  - [ ] Generate neurons retention data from the file `src/mnist/retain.py`
+  - [x] [Temporary] Generate neurons retention data from the file `src/mnist/retain.py`
       - [ ] Define initial number of neurons in each hidden layer as
             <br> ```self.h1, self.h2 = 256, 64 ```
       - [ ] Define maximum number of iteration